Expressive Power of Infinitary Logic and Absolute co-Hopfianity

-The Hopfian and co-Hopfian property easily can be extended to the context of modules over commutative rings and even to the context of sheaves over schemes.
-However, compared to the case of abelian groups, and up to our knowledge, there are very few results for modules.
-For example, a funny result of Vasconcelos \cite[1.2]{vo} says that any surjective $f:M\to M$ is an isomorphism, where $M$ is a noetherian module over a commutative and noetherian ring $R$.
-As a geometric sample, let $X$ be an algebraic variety over an algebraically closed field.
-If a morphism $f : X\to X$ is injective then a result of Ax and Grothendieck indicates that $f$ is bijective, see Jean-Pierre Serre's exposition \cite{ser}.

-In contrast to the the case of Hopfian groups, we prove the following dichotomy property of co-Hopfian groups.
+In contrast to the case of Hopfian groups (see \cite[Theorem 1.3]{1214}), we use the additive frame to show that there are no absolutely co-Hopfian groups above the beautiful cardinal, providing a partial solution to Problem \ref{prob}(ii).
 Indeed, we prove a more general result in the context of additive $\tau$-models (see Definition \ref{a2}), which includes in particular the cases of abelian groups and $R$-modules, for an arbitrary commutative ring $R$:

-\begin{theorem} The following assertions are valid: \begin{enumerate} \item If $M$ is an abelian group of cardinality greater or equal $ \kappa := \kappa_{\rm{beau}}$, then $M$ is not absolutely co-Hopfian, indeed, after collapsing the size of $M$ into $\omega$, there is a one-to-one endomorphism $\varphi \in \rm{End}(M)$ which is not onto.
+\begin{theorem} The following assertions are valid: \begin{enumerate} \item If $M$ is an abelian group of cardinality greater or equal $ \kappa := \kappa_{\rm{beau}}$, then $M$ is not absolutely co-Hopfian.

 \item If $M$ is an $R$-module of cardinality greater or equal $ \kappa=\kappa_{\rm{beau}}(R, \aleph_0)$, then $M$ is not absolutely co-Hopfian.

 \item If $M$ is an additive $\tau$-model of cardinality greater or equal $ \kappa=\kappa_{\rm{beau}}(\tau)$, then $M$ is not absolutely co-Hopfian. \end{enumerate} \end{theorem}